-- We know little about the actual ‘Pagan Religion’ which Vikings followed as it was handed down by ancestors of the Iron Age
+- We know little about the actual ‘Pagan Religion’ that Vikings followed as it was handed down by ancestors of the Iron Age

-- Their storytelling of these myths were so profound they made it into Old Norse Prose called Eddas (wonderful literary works which represent the old pagan beliefs as folk tales) in Iceland some 200 years after their conversion to Christianity
+- Their storytelling of these myths was so profound they made it into Old Norse Prose called Eddas (wonderful literary works that represent the old pagan beliefs as folk tales) in Iceland some 200 years after their conversion to Christianity

 - J.R.R.
 Tolkien’s Lord of the Rings Trilogy and The Hobbit, C.S.
 Lewis’ The Chronicles of Narnia, H.C.
 Andersen and Marvel Comics all use references of Norse Mythology